Fletch (film): Filming

 Principal photography for Fletch began in May 1984.
-Parts of the film were shot in Salt Lake City International Airport, Provo and Orem, Utah.
+Parts of the film were shot in Salt Lake City International Airport, Provo and Orem, Utah, also Ogden, Utah, looking east from Mountain View Motel across the 24th Street viaduct.

-According to actor Tim Matheson, Fletch was Chase's first film performance after cleaning up his drug problem.
-However, the studio hired director Michael Ritchie to keep Chase in check.
+According to actor Tim Matheson, Fletch was Chase's first film performance after recovering from his drug addiction.
+However, the studio hired director Michael Ritchie to keep Chase focused and comfortable on set.
 During principal photography, Ritchie would do one take sticking close to the script and then another take allowing Chase to ad-lib.

 Chase enjoyed the role, because it allowed him to play a wide variety of different characters.
 He said in an interview, "I love props, like wigs and buck-teeth and glasses.
 At one point I wear an Afro and play basketball with Kareem Abdul-Jabbar.
 There were some scenes where I didn't recognize myself."
-The comedian enjoyed working with director Ritchie, because he gave him the freedom to improvise: "It all began when [costar] Tim Matheson asked me what my name was.
+The comedian enjoyed working with director Ritchie, because he gave him the freedom to improvise: "It all began when [co-star] Tim Matheson asked me what my name was.
 Right away, with a straight face: 'Ted Nugent'."

 Chase recalls Ritchie as "Very intelligent.
 Very Tall (6'7"?)
 Trusting; allowing me so much freedom.
 Fine filmmaker!"